derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/11/2023 16:17:08 : 3 Database Admins walked into a NoSQL bar.
+17/11/2023 16:18:28 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
+There are 10 types of people: those who understand hexadecimal and 15 others.
 <!-- replace-with-joke ends -->